 So long before the crisis, which took place in August 2014, scientists at the Ohio State University lab began working with engineers at NexSens Technology to devise a monitoring solution that would fit their needs.
 In addition, the platform would need to be versatile enough to meet the lab’s mission of education, research and outreach.

-Stone Lab researchers eventually selected a NexSens CB-800 coastal buoy with integrated cellular data logger, solar panels and rechargeable batteries.
+Stone Lab researchers eventually selected a NexSens CB-800 (now the CB-650) data buoy with an integrated cellular data logger, solar panels and rechargeable batteries.
 The platform was donated by Fondriest Environmental, NexSens’ exclusive distributor, and met their requirements for such a monitoring asset that would provide students and researchers with important algae data while also being highly visible to those boating by or visiting the lab.

 Along with the platform, Ohio State scientists worked with NexSens Technology to obtain equipment including sensors for weather and water quality as well as web datacenter services.